Guidance for twisted particle filter: a continuous-time perspective: Conclusion

 \section{Conclusion}

 In this paper, we study the discrete-time twisted particle filters (TPF) from a continuous-time perspective.
-In detail, under suitable settings, we prove the convergence from discrete-time to continuous-time models.
-This then enables us to view existing control-based importance sampling algorithms as good guidance for constructing novel TPF algorithms in discrete-time settings.
-As a concrete example, we propose a novel TPF algorithm, Twisted-Path Particle Algorithm (TPPF), inspired by algorithms in continuous-time settings.
+In detail, we propose a novel TPF algorithm, Twisted-Path Particle Filter (TPPF), inspired by algorithms in continuous-time settings.
 In TPPF, we choose some specific KL-divergence between path measures as the loss function and learn the twisting function parameterized by a neural network.
+Roughly speaking, this can be viewed as a policy gradient method under the current setting.
 We also give some numerical examples to illustrate the capability of the proposed algorithm.
-Some possible future work may include: seeking other practical TPF algorithms guided by the continuous-time importance sampling algorithms, and understanding existing TPF algorithms rigorously by finding its continuous-time limit.
+Some possible future work may include: seeking other practical TPF algorithms guided by the continuous-time importance sampling algorithms, such as other ideas from reinforcement learning.
+It is also interesting to try to understand existing TPF algorithms rigorously by finding their continuous-time limit.